Orion West Medical Group: Pioneering Accessible Healthcare For All

 Mission statement: “Bringing leaders together to become agents of change.”

 “The day we’re born doesn’t matter.
 The day we die doesn’t matter.
-It’s what we do in between.” -Mike Stokes
+It’s what we do in between.” -Michael Stokes

 For more information, please visit Orion West Medical Group online or contact us directly.